bsenftner/ffvideo/README.md

    http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2

 After decompression, it should be placed in the project's bin directory, just beneath the project's git root

-Also, this project uses Jorge L Rodriguez's stb image scaling header only library, from http://github.com/nothings/stb for some image scaling operations.

 Known issues:
 - how USB cameras initialize impact other non-USB cameras if the play request is simultaneous across USB and non-USB cameras